sharona1ex/Tweet-Clustering-Using-Kmeans/README.md

 # Tweet-Clustering-Using-Kmeans

 ## Objective
-Implement the tweet clustering function using the Jaccard Distance metric and K-means clustering algorithm to cluster redundant/repeated tweets into the same cluster.
-The K-means algorithm is to be developed from scratch.
+Implement the tweet clustering function using the Jaccard Distance metric and K-means clustering algorithm to cluster redundant/repeated tweets into the same cluster. **The K-means algorithm is to be developed from scratch**.

 ## Motivation
 Twitter provides a service for posting short messages.
 In practice, many of the tweets are very